yernat-assylbekov/Style-Transfer-with-VGG19/README.md

 ![alt text](https://github.com/yernat-assylbekov/Style-Transfer-with-VGG19/blob/master/images/result5.jpg?raw=true)

+Content weight is 1e4, style weight is 5e1.
+I also use TV regularization with weight 0.0025.
+Larger number of iteration steps may give better results.

 ## Usage

 Just run `style_transfer.py path_to_content path_to_style` where `path_to_content` and `path_to_style` are paths to content and style images.